Skip to Content

 The dough cut into 8 sections.

-Step 3: Then, fold it into thirds.
+Step 5: Roll out one of the sections and fold it into thirds.

 The loosely rolled out dough folded into thirds.